grantbow/fit/README.md

 # Next Steps

-Much has been written about how to use and setup bug and issue tracking systems. trouble ticket system, support ticket, request management or incident ticket system.
+Your system is the beginning, not the end.
+Much has been written about how to use and setup systems to track or manage issues, software bugs, trouble tickets, support tickets, incident ticket or requests.

 How to Report Bugs Effectively by Simon Tatham
     https://www.chiark.greenend.org.uk/~sgtatham/bugs.html